This leaflet is about how to check for head lice. Other leaflets give more details about head lice, and about treatments.

 What are head lice and nits?

 - Head lice are tiny grey/brown insects.
 They are about the size of a sesame seed (the seeds on burger buns).
-Head lice cling to hairs, but stay close to the scalp which they feed off.
+Head lice cling to hairs but stay close to the scalp which they feed off.
 Head lice lay eggs which hatch after 7-10 days.
-It takes about 10 days for a newly hatched louse to grow to an adult and start to lay eggs.
+It takes about 10 days for a newly hatched louse to grow into an adult and start to lay eggs.

-- Nits are the empty white eggshells that are left when the lice hatch.
-Nits look like dandruff, but stick strongly to hair.
+- Nits are the empty white eggshells which are left when the lice hatch.
+Nits look like dandruff but stick strongly to hair.
 Unlike dandruff, you cannot easily brush out nits.

 How can you tell if you have head lice?

-An itchy scalp occurs in some cases.
-However, many affected people have no symptoms, but can still pass on lice to others.
 Head lice are difficult to find just by looking in the hair.
-If you suspect that you have, or your child has, head lice, it is best to do 'detection combing' (described below).
+If you suspect that your child (or you yourself) have head lice, it is best to do detection combing.
 Some people advise that you do this to children's hair regularly, about once a week.

 Detection combing: wet hair method